VasilisKokotakis/VasilisKokotakis/README.md

 ---

-# 👋 Backend Developer & Occasional Overthinker
+# 👋 Software Developer & Occasional Overthinker

 I turn ideas into code and code into solutions, building projects from scratch with **Python** and **JavaScript**.